Hydrogen Purity Analysis

 Hydrogen is set to become a crucial part of the UK's future energy matrix as the Government strives to meet challenging targets for reducing greenhouse emissions.
 One application of hydrogen is to power fuel cell vehicles - these vehicles are emission-free at the point of use, and fossil fuel usage is eliminated if the hydrogen is generated from renewable energy sources.

 Various studies have been performed that have specifically investigated the effects of hydrogen impurities on fuel cell lifetime and, more recently, the international standard ISO 14687-2 has been published, which provides a list of the maximum levels of impurities that can be present in hydrogen used to power proton exchange membrane (PEM) fuel cell vehicles.
 In 2014, European Directive 2014/94/EU was written which states that fuel cell hydrogen provided by all hydrogen refuelling stations in Europe must comply with this ISO standard (or the relevant new EN standard) from the end of 2017 onwards.

-NPL's hydrogen purity laboratory
+Online hydrogen purity analyser

 NPL's hydrogen impurity enrichment device